Washington’s diverse climate and geography.

 You won’t see Washington on The Weather Channel much.
 Thanks to the marine air and diverse geography, the state rarely experiences severe weather patterns like the damaging hurricanes or tornadoes Jim Cantore covers.
 Blizzards and major windstorms are rare enough that residents give them names, such as Snowmageddon 2019, the Columbus Day Storm (1962) or the Thanksgiving Day Storm of 1983.

 The same is true for large-scale flooding.
 During the rainy season or when the snow melts rapidly in the mountains, you’ll see some localized flooding along the state’s rivers.
-But the hilly topography of the state makes widespread flooding (as you may have seen in Florida, Texas and Louisiana downtowns) rare, if not impossible.
+But the state’s hilly topography makes widespread flooding (as you may have seen in Florida, Texas and Louisiana downtowns) rare, if not impossible.

 Take a deeper dive into the elements and how climate change will affect Washington State as a place to live, invest and do business (hint: not much).